tahoe-lafs/tahoe-lafs/docs/specifications/backends/raic.rst

   *Rationale*: this layout maintains compatibility with data stored by the prototype S3 backend, for which Least Authority Enterprises has existing customers.
-This prototype always used a single cloud object to store each share, with name
+This prototype always used a single store object to store each share, with name

     shares/`ST`/`STORAGEINDEX`/`SHNUM`

-  By using the same prefix “shares/`ST`/`STORAGEINDEX`/” for old and new layouts, the storage server can obtain a list of cloud objects associated with a given shareset without having to know the layout in advance, and without having to make multiple API requests.
+  By using the same prefix “shares/`ST`/`STORAGEINDEX`/” for old and new layouts, the storage server can obtain a list of store objects associated with a given shareset without having to know the layout in advance, and without having to make multiple API requests.
 This also simplifies sharing of test code between the disk and cloud backends.